Join RTS Scotland for this unique opportunity to hear from the creatives on a new programme about to spring onto our TV screens.

 The challenges of a shifting TV landscape will be discussed by television executives at this year's RTS Cambridge Convention, chaired by BBC Director-General Tony Hall.

-Monday: Sky Atlantic, 9pm
+Monday: BBC Two, 9pm